Cubeir/Vanilla-RTX-App/IN-APP-ANNOUNCEMENTS.md

 Select from your resource packs from the list below and begin processing them in bulk, tune, delete, or export!
 Use the clear selection button in the main window to clear your selections.

-## test timed section
-the quick brown fox jumps over the lazy dog or something

-# AlchitexDevProgressUpdates
+# AlchitexDevProgressUpdates [glyph:"EC24"]
-Hi there!
-Redstone circuits for this feature are still being laid down, that said, you can come back here anytime to check on development progress.
+The redstone circuits for this feature are still being laid down.
+That said, you can come back here anytime to check on development progress news.

+## [cd:"10000"] [glyph:"E823"]
+July News:
+Since I announced RTX Reactor's merger with the app earlier this year, I've mostly ended up working on the core app features instead.
+However that still translated into features that will be essential to RTX Reactor or tie into a smoother integeration down the line.

+No ETA for when it will be available, given I also maintain Vanilla RTX resource packs for Minecraft, I'm being stretched thin at the moment.
+Hopefully things will be different before 2027.